Let’s be clear. You don’t need existing email lists to launch blockbuster email campaigns that generate word of mouth.

 Image credit: The Tim Ferriss Show

-Jeff gave out the exact template they used for the first email messages their employees used.
+Jeff gave out the exact template they used for the first email messages their employees sent.
 Employees were to personalize that email message, but they followed that template to make things easy for everyone.

 They also made it easy for their employees to pass their message to entire companies.
 And for that, Jeff also created a custom email template.

-This launchpad leverages on bloggers, paid traffic, and social media influencers.
-The goal here is to build a robust email list and then launch your campaign to that community you created.
+This launchpad leverages on bloggers, paid traffic, and social media influencers. goal here is to build a robust email list and then launch your campaign to that community you created.

 If you have money to acquire subscribers, this is a great route to go.